-Decide which side of the helmet you would prefer the lead and plug to hang from (normally the left side) and then release and remove that side's cheek pad so as to allow you fit the boom microphone and main speaker harness behind it, with the boom coming up from behind the cheek pad area, up into the visor area and then bent down (from between the outer shell and back of the cheek pad area) in front of your mouth.

-Remember you must position the microphone so that you speak into the beige side, so orientate the boom, before fixing it to the outer shell of the helmet, so that when you bend it down (over) to sit in front of your lips, you will have the beige side touching your lips.

-If required fix the boom and also the main harness down lead to the inside of the outer shell of the helmet using some of the Velcro supplied in the kit, which is usually very good for this purpose so long as where applied is completely clean and dry (\mathbf{A}) .
+Decide which side of the helmet you would prefer the lead and plug to hang from (normally the left side) and then release and remove that side's cheek pad so as to allow you fit the boom microphone and main speaker harness behind it, with the boom coming up from behind the cheek pad, up into the visor area and then bent down (from between the outer shell and back of the cheek pad) in front of your mouth.
+Remember you must position the microphone so that you speak into the beige side.
+If required fix the boom and also the main harness down lead to the inside of the outer shell of the helmet using some of the Velcro supplied in the kit, which is usually very good for this purpose so long as where applied is completely clean and dry (A).